CraneSoftwrights/Validate-20022/README.md

 # Validate-20022

-## WORK INCOMPLETE!
-SNAPSHOT BACKUP ONLY!!

 An environment with which to validate XML documents against a couple of ISO-20022 XSD schemas:

 - `remt.001.001.05.xsd`
 - `remt.002.001.02.xsd`

+... using a single importing schema named:

+- `all-iso-20022.xsd`

-... and placebo Schematron files that are prepared here without constraints and are ready to be modified for one's own needs:
+... and a placebo Schematron file that is prepared here without constraints and is ready to be modified for one's own needs:

+- `all-iso-20022.rules.sch`

+## Release packages

+Download and unzip the latest release named:

-- `remt.001.001.05.rules.sch`
+- `Validate-20022-tools-CCMMYYDD-HHMMz.zip`

+This creates:

+- `archive-only-not-in-final-distribution/` directory with information about building this environment
-- `remt.002.001.02.rules.sch`
+- `Validate-20022-CCMMYYDD-HHMMz.zip` distribution package

+The distribution package is what is made available to end users who want to run the environment.
+When this ZIP file is unzipped, one finds:

+- `readme-validation-artefacts.html` with a description of the packages and all invocation information found below
+- `release.txt` and `release-CCMMYYDD-HHMMz.txt` used to distinguish this package from other packages
+- `sch/` directory of Schematron resources
+- `val/` directory of validation invocations
+- `xml/` directory of sample XML files
+- `xsd/` directory of W3C Schema files
+- `xsl/` directory of XSLT implementations of Schematron resources

-Invocation
+## Invocation

 To validate a test document of one’s own that is found in your local computer file system there is a Java-based invocation for each of the Windows and Shell environments:
 - Windows drag-n-drop: